-Leonard Nyamai is an organisational effectiveness coach with over 13 years of experience in training and people development.
+Leonard Nyamai is an organizational effectiveness coach and Sinapis trainer with over 13 years of experience in training and people development.
 He has excellent facilitation skills.
 Those who have attended his sessions describe him as passionate and energetic.
 Leonard has an easy-going personality that enables him to bond well with clients.
-He is the Founder Director ICA Consulting Ltd, a vehicle focused on the development of Soft Skills of Individuals, teams and organizations.
+He is the Founder Director of ICA Consulting Ltd, a vehicle focused on the development of soft skills in individuals, teams and organizations.

-Ann Gitari is a Business Innovation Consultant & Trainer with a strong passion for local entrepreneurs who are transforming the nation with their business ideas.
-She has excellent business knowledge and judgment, and an ability to quickly identify business opportunities before mapping the best way forward based on sound business principles.
-Ann has a unique edge in designing, developing, and delivering successful consultancy and training programs, both onsite and online.
+Ann Gitari is a Sinapis trainer as well as a Business Innovation Consultant and Trainer.
+She has a strong passion for local entrepreneurs who are working to transform the nation with their business ideas.
 When she isn’t training, Ann can be found running The Writing Agency (K) – a brand storytelling enterprise she founded 7 years ago.
 The agency helps businesses identify and tell their authentic stories with clarity, helping them become more visible, marketable and profitable.